FantasticFiasco/axis-configuration-js/README.md

     /**
      * Updates a user.
+     * @param user The user to update.
+Please note that the password must be specified.
      * @throws {UnauthorizedError} User is not authorized to perform operation.
      * @throws {RequestError} Request failed.
      * @throws {UnknownError} Error cause is unknown.